Astro-Forensics-Lab/CMB-Structure-Audit/README.md

 ## Scientific Rigor & Counter-Bias Measures
 To ensure the highest analytical standards and address potential skepticism, this audit implements:

-* **Galactic Masking:** Primary metrics are recalculated after removing the galactic plane (20% sky cut) to ensure results are not artifacts of Milky Way dust.
+* **Apodized Galactic Masking:** Primary metrics utilize a $20^\circ \pm 5^\circ$ apodized sky cut.
+This ensures that detected topological signatures are not artifacts of "ringing" or edge-effects from the galactic plane.
+* **Spherical-Native Processing:** Critical calculations (Minkowski, Correlation) are performed directly on the HEALPix sphere or through optimized projections to minimize polar distortion.
+* **Null-Test Validation:** Every anomaly is cross-verified via a (Planck - WMAP) null-test, ensuring the signature is cosmic and not a specific hardware bias.
 * **Unit Normalization:** Cross-mission comparisons utilize Z-Score standardization to align different measurement scales (Kelvin vs. mK), focusing purely on geometric morphology.
 * **Statistical Fortress:** A 1000-run Monte Carlo simulation based on standard LCDM parameters is used to establish the null hypothesis, confirming that the probability of these structures occurring by chance in a random universe is $P < 10^{-3}$.